abgox/PSCompletions/README.md

   - Setting: `psc menu config menu_enable 1` (Default: `1`)

-- The module's completion menu provided by the module is based on [PS-GuiCompletion](https://github.com/nightroman/PS-GuiCompletion) realization idea, thanks!
+- The module's completion menu is based on [PS-GuiCompletion](https://github.com/nightroman/PS-GuiCompletion) realization idea, thanks!

 - Available Windows environment:
   - `PowerShell` <img src="https://img.shields.io/badge/module%20version-v4.0.0+-4CAF50" alt="v4.0.0+ support" />
   - `Windows PowerShell` <img src="https://img.shields.io/badge/module%20version-v4.1.0+-4CAF50" alt="v4.1.0+ support" />
     - Due to rendering problems of `Windows PowerShell`, the border style of the completion menu cannot be customized.
       - If you need to customize it, use `PowerShell`.
-- Some keys in the completion menu provided by the module.
+- Some keys in the module's completion menu.

   1. Apply the selected completion item: `Enter`
      - You can also use `Tab` or `Space` when there's only one completion.